 - Serveis Medic Penedes have clinics in Vilanova and Vilafranca.
 They offer a 24 hour service.
 Test taken 10.00 normally back by midnight.
 Result service is in English and delivery is electronic.

 I plan on visiting in Summer 2021, will it be busy in Sitges?
 Is it Safe?

-This is the most common question we have from visitors.
-As international flights return to Barcelona El Prat, we expect an increase in the number of visitors.
-No where in the world is risk-free.
-It also depends on your health status.
-If you are in an at-risk category, you need to carefully consider your decision to travel.
+Currently (Early July) Sitges is seeing a spike in transmission in younger groups, however Vaccination rates are high and hospitalisation rates are still low.
+However, the decision to travel also depends on your health status.
+If you are in an at-risk category, you need to carefully consider your options and encourage all visitors to vaccinate before traveling to our village.
 We suggest you book a hotel or apartment with a flexible cancellation policy.